wellenc-lex/scaner/README.md

 Later you can start your project with docker-compose -f PROJECTDIR/DOCKER/docker-compose.yml up -d

-Site will be avaliable at http://localhost and default credentials are admin@admin.com:admin and phpmyadmin is here: https://scaner.local/phpmyadmin/
+Site will be avaliable at http://localhost and nginx creds are nginx:Admin, default site credentials are admin@admin.com:admin and phpmyadmin is here: https://scaner.local/phpmyadmin/

 Special thanks to these tools developers: https://github.com/OWASP/Amass